AO-StreetArt/CLyman/docs/pages/config.rst

 Secure Properties
 -----------------
 Secure Properties can be loaded from a properties file for development purposes, but in a Production scenario should always be loaded from a Vault instance.
-Once Crazy Ivan is connected to a Vault instance, the following properties can be loaded:
+Once CLyman is connected to a Vault instance, the following properties can be loaded:

 * CONSUL_SSL_CERT - The SSL Certificate to use when communicating with Consul
 * CONSUL_ACL_TOKEN - The ACL Token to use when communicating with Consul
-* NEO4J_AUTH_UN - The Username to authenticate with discovered Neo4j instances
-* NEO4J_AUTH_PW - The Password to authenticate with discovered Neo4j instances
-* {cluster-name}_TRANSACTION_SECURITY_AUTH_USER - The username which will authenticate with Crazy Ivan over HTTP(s)
+* {cluster-name}_TRANSACTION_SECURITY_AUTH_USER - The username which will authenticate with CLyman over HTTP(s)
-* {cluster-name}_TRANSACTION_SECURITY_AUTH_PASSWORD - The password which will authenticate with Crazy Ivan over HTTP(s)
+* {cluster-name}_TRANSACTION_SECURITY_AUTH_PASSWORD - The password which will authenticate with CLyman over HTTP(s)
 * {cluster-name}_TRANSACTION_SECURITY_HASH_PASSWORD - The password for the hashing algorithm used to hash the password prior to storage.
 * {cluster-name}_EVENT_SECURITY_OUT_AES_KEY - The key for the AES-256 encryption used for sending UDP messages.
 * {cluster-name}_EVENT_SECURITY_OUT_AES_SALT - The salt used for the AES-256 encryption used for sending UDP messages.